Food For Tomorrow

-The Food for Tomorrow Society is a group of Food Bank of Western New York supporters who make a lasting commitment to feed the hungry in WNY by naming the Food Bank as the ultimate beneficiary
+The Food for Tomorrow Society is comprised of Food Bank of Western New York supporters who make a lasting commitment to feed the hungry in WNY by naming the Food Bank as the ultimate beneficiary of a planned gift.

 Darrell and Marylou Borowiak

 Robert S. Gacek

 Keith J. and Celia* A Parwulski